mapsforge/mapsforge/docs/Getting-Started-Developers.md

 The jars build from the above components are required elements for a mapsforge application on Android or Java.

-External dependencies jars can be found at their respective sites or simply searching them in [Maven central repository](http://search.maven.org/).
+External dependencies jars can be found at their respective sites or in Maven central repository.

 ### Branches